 How It Helps: Antioxidant, anti-inflammatory, potential spike protein inhibitor.

-Research Support: Preclinical studies suggest it binds spike protein; anti-inflammatory effects documented..
-Evidence is mostly preclinical; human trials are scarce.
+Research Support: Preclinical studies suggest it binds spike protein; anti-inflammatory effects documented.

 Caution: Limited human data for detox claims.